Agile-Labs-Tech/agilelabs-isms-policy/01 ISMS manual/README.md

 # Policy

-  1. It is the policy of Agile Lab Pte Ltd (hereinafter referred to as Agile Lab or the Organisation) that information, in all its forms – written, spoken, recorded electronically or printed – will be protected from accidental and intentional unauthorized modification, destruction or disclosure throughout its life cycle.
+  1. It is the policy of Agile Labs Pte Ltd (hereinafter referred to as Agile Labs or the Organisation) that information, in all its forms – written, spoken, recorded electronically or printed – will be protected from accidental and intentional unauthorized modification, destruction or disclosure throughout its life cycle.
   2. The scope of the protection encompasses the level of security of the equipment and software used to process, store, and transmit that information.
   3. The Policy and the Information Security Management System (ISMS) shall comply with the relevant legal and regulatory requirements, and also comply with the relevant internal policies and appropriate contractual obligations.
   4. The governance structure is illustrated in the diagram below.